shayaansultan/tp/docs/UserGuide.md

 ### Unique Identifier (UID)

 UID is a unique identifier assigned to each contact in ContactSwift, enabling precise and efficient management of contact details.
 Such identifiers serve to differentiate contacts and facilitate actions like editing, deleting, or adding tasks for specific contacts.
 UIDs are essential for managing large datasets and ensuring accurate contact management.

+### Completition Rate Statistics

+A metric that represents the proportion of completed tasks to total tasks assigned to an employee.
+This metric is calculated automatically and displayed in the UI, providing a clear indicator of individual productivity levels and task management efficiency.

 [Back to table of contents](#table-of-contents)